Legally Reviewed

 What actions are being taken to improve baby food safety?

-Legislative efforts are being taken to increase regulatory scrutiny and to set stricter limits on heavy metals in baby foods.
-Over the last few years, there have been multiple hearings and investigations in Congress on this topic.
+Legislative efforts are being made to increase regulatory scrutiny and set stricter limits on heavy metals in baby foods.
+Over the last few years, multiple hearings and investigations have been held in Congress on this topic.

 Have there been any settlements in the case?